IMPORTANT: If an accident occurs: Remain Calm.

 The most important pictures are those that show the “final resting place” of the vehicles after an accident.
 That said, if the police are forcing you to move, at least get these.
 The pictures of skid marks, damage, debris fields etc can still be taken after you move.

-6: Take pictures of damage to the other vehicle.
-(We can see our own damage when the sweeper gets back to the yard.
+6: Take pictures of the damage to the other vehicle.
+(We can see our own damage when the vehicle gets back to the yard/office.
 Do take pictures of the position of our vehicle at the scene.)

 7: Do not discuss facts, fault or cause with anyone except licensed personnel such as police or company supervisors.
 Do not admit guilt or say you are sorry, even to police.
 Only an investigation can determine fault.
 THIS is VERY VERY important – when you say “I’m sorry” you may be very sorry someone is hurt.
 However, in court, the other attorney will use this to try and prove you were “Sorry for causing the accident”.
 You may even “think” you caused the accident.
 Remember YOU do not have enough facts to know that yet.